 Gorge On Tastiest Italian Cheese On Your Next Staycation To Italy

 Italy is the 3rd largest cheese producer in the EU and the 4th largest in the world.
-There are over 2500 cheese varieties of traditional Italian cheese and out of these around 300 types of cheese come under Protected Designation of Origin (PDO)—an agriculture product designation given by the EU to keep the production exclusivity of the cheese intact.
-Yes, even three hundred is a staggering number, but we are not going to go through all those varieties of cheese here.
+There are over 2500 cheese varieties of traditional Italian cheese and out of these around 300 different types of cheese come under Protected Designation of Origin (PDO)—an agriculture product designation given by the EU to keep the production exclusivity of the cheese intact.
+Yes, even three hundred is a staggering number, but we are not going to go through all those types of Italian cheese here.

 Parmigiano Reggiano